 - If you only have canned chickpeas with salt on hand, omit the kosher salt.
-Instead of using all aquafaba as the recipe recommends, use half aquafaba and half water to avoid an overly salty hummus.
+In addition, instead of using all aquafaba as the recipe recommends, use half aquafaba and half water to avoid overly salty hummus.

 - The secrets to smooth and fluffy hummus are a high-quality food processor, more blending time than you think is reasonable, and the slow addition of ice-cold aquafaba while blending.

-- For the smoothest hummus possible, start with soft chickpeas and beets.
+- For the smoothest beet hummus possible, start with soft chickpeas and beets.

 - If you’re using your own homemade chickpeas, cook them for a few minutes longer than you normally would so they’re soft all the way through.

 - Ditto for the beets.
 Cook them longer than you would for a salad.
 I’ve used beets cooked in the oven and in the Instant Pot for this recipe and both methods work well, as long as your beets are cooked through.

 - Should you peel/chop your beets before using them in hummus?

 - Beets can get a bit messy.
 My preference is to buy small beets whenever possible.
 Then I simply scrub them with a vegetable brush and cook them whole (skin on) in my Instant Pot.
 No cutting board required and no stained fingers/cutting board/shirt. 🙂